AlexeyKiselyov/food-shop/README.md

 ## Guide:

-1. Programs are in the folder root "src".
+1.  Сlone the repository.

-2.  <a href = "https://nodejs.org/uk" target="_blank" rel="noreferrer noopener">Need
+2.  <a href = "https://nodejs.org/uk" target="_blank" rel="noreferrer noopener">You
-    NODE.js.</a>
+    need NODE.js.</a>

-3. Write in terminal `cd src`.
+3. Write in terminal `cd food-shop`.

-4. Write in terminal `node (desired program)` (for example`node task1.js`).
+4. Write in terminal `npm start`.

-5. You will see the result of running programs in the console.
+    Runs the app in the development mode.
-6. Results are saved to a folder "src/results".
+    Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+The page will reload when you make changes.
-7. You can see and change the conditions for the program in the file "src/data".
+    You may also see any lint errors in the console.

-<h2 align = "center"> Tasks.</h2>

-### Завдання 1.

 ---